-The idea is that there are certain rights not covered that the government has no right to violate.
+The idea is that certain rights are not covered that the government has no right to violate.
 This may be the most important when creating new laws to protect rights to privacy and personal beliefs.

 The 14th Amendment: The protection of personal freedoms

-It clearly states that the people have certain freedoms that the state cannot remove, and this allows for new laws that can help strengthen the sentiment and afford better protection.
+It clearly states that the people have certain freedoms that the state cannot remove.
+This allows for new laws that can help strengthen the sentiment and afford better protection.

 The Right to Privacy Within Statutory Law

 There may not be any simple Constitutional article to use whenever there is an issue of privacy invasion, but the combined implications from the Constitution allow for clearer statutory laws.

-Some of those are still highly contentious today and pose similar questions about the rights of citizens to both privacy and personal choice.
+Some of those are still highly contentious today and pose similar questions about citizens’ rights to privacy and personal choice.
 Many of these relate to reproductive rights and the protection to do what we please with our bodies.

 Reproductive Rights and the Right to Privacy

-Does the person seeking an abortion have the right to make a choice about having the child and the privacy to carry out procedures without others knowing?
+Does the person seeking an abortion have the right to choose to have the child and the privacy to carry out procedures without others knowing?

-On the one side, you have the right to believe in abortion and to live the life you want, but on the other, there is the right to religious pro-life beliefs that may inform law-making in states with a large religious community.
+On the one side, you have the right to believe in abortion and to live the life you want.
+On the other, the right to religious pro-life beliefs may inform law-making in states with a large religious community.

 In turn, you get rulings on reproductive rights that are more about the freedoms of the potential victim rather than a mention of their right to private beliefs.

-Then, in 1973, the case of Roe v.
-Wade ruled that the Constitution of the United States allowed for the protection of a pregnant woman’s freedom to have an abortion without “excessive government restriction.”
+Then, in 1973, the case of Roe vs. Wade ruled that the Constitution of the United States protected a pregnant woman’s freedom to have an abortion without “excessive government restriction.”

 The Right to Privacy in an Online World

 Any amendment to the right to privacy created in the 1970s would have no provision for anything related to online privacy and digital personal data.
-There is always a need for updated laws and new acts as well deal with new situations.
+There is always a need for updated privacy law and new acts to deal with new situations.

 There are also concerns about how much companies or government agencies can learn from our online activities.
 The creation of the Children Online Privacy Protection Act was a start, but there will be more rulings and cases in the future as the world becomes ever more interconnected.